-Mel Krieger’s concept of a “pulling” stroke as opposed to a “pushing” one wasn’t intended as a way of differentiating two different casting styles, it was coined to describe any good casting stroke whatever the style used.
-So you should “pull through” when using an “elbow up-down” style, as much as when using an “elbow backward-forward” one.
+Mel Krieger’s concept of a “pulling” stroke as opposed to a “pushing” one wasn’t intended as a way of telling apart two different casting styles, it was coined to describe any good casting stroke whatever the style used.
+For him the reference wasn’t the line but the rod: pulling the rod versus pushing it.
+In that regard, if you rotate the rod at the start of the casting stroke the rod is in front of your hand for the rest of the motion, so you are pushing it.
+Conversely, if you leave rotation for the end of the stroke the rod travels behind your hand, so you are pulling it.
+In summary, you should “pull through” when using an “elbow up-down” style, as much as when using an “elbow backward-forward” one.

 Pulling was the term Mel chose to convey the idea of leaving for the end of the stroke as much of the rod rotation as possible.
-In summary (and using two other Mel’s concepts) “pulling” isn’t a style, it is substance; “pushing” isn’t a style, it is a fault.
+So –using two other Mel’s concepts– “pulling” isn’t a style, it is substance; “pushing” isn’t a style, it is a fault.

 The gif above shows the paradox posed by the interpretation of “pulling” as just an stylistic issue: Mel himself is showing what he meant by “pulling through” while performing a cast that some instructors would still define as “pushing”.